-- 1. Policy development to include: - i.
+- 1. Policy Development and Revision: - i.
 TIP engagement activities related to all TTCI partners, stakeholders and the public. - ii.
 Prioritization of transportation alternatives within TIP and interim program of projects. - iii.
 Implementation process for prioritized alternatives proposed in TIP. - iv.
 Evaluation process for identifying successes and hindrances to the process and implementation of projects. - 2.
 TTCI staff will coordinate and engage all TTCI transportation/transit agencies, technical advisors, local units of government, stakeholders and the public for inclusiveness, consensus building and transparency within the TIP process. - 3.
-TTCI staff in conjunction with Community Development staff will hold public input sessions with the intent of obtaining information for the MPO and the development of required planning documents. - 4.
+TTCI staff in conjunction with Community Development staff will hold public input sessions with the intent of obtaining information for the MPO and the development or updating of required planning documents. - 4.
 TTCI staff will incorporate the list of prioritized projects created prior to TIP. - 5.
-TTCI staff will collect, manage, share and utilize the best available information and data for the development of the TIP. - 6.
-TTCI staff will appropriately manage tasks of the Scope of Work, meeting timeline requirements for the development of the TIP over the course of this UWP and will outline the remaining steps for completion of the Draft TIP and appropriate timeline for the fiscal year 2025 UWP. - 7.
+TTCI staff will collect, manage, share and utilize the best available information and data for the development and maintenance of the TIP. - 6.
+TTCI staff will manage the tasks outlined in the Scope of Work, ensuring that all timeline requirements for updates to the current adopted TIP and the development of the upcoming TIP are met throughout the duration of this UWP.
+The staff will also detail the specific steps necessary for the completion of these activities in the fiscal year 2026 UWP. - 7.
 TTCI staff will log successes and hindrances for improvement of the plan development process for consecutive versions of the TIP to be developed/revised in later years.